 Read a short story Chris wrote about one of the main characters.
 Click here.
-Look for the paperback on sale on Tuesday, October 25th.
+Look for the brand new paperback — on sale now!

 A New York Times Bestseller